Community Infrastructure Levy (CIL)

-In order to charge the Levy, the Council must set out the levy rates it wishes to charge development in a CIL Charging Schedule which must be subject to consultation and independent examination prior to its implementation by the Borough Council.
+In order to charge the Levy, the Council must set out the levy rates it wishes to charge development in a CIL Charging Schedule.
+The Runnymede CIL Charging Schedule was subject to public consultation and independent examination during 2020 and sets rates for residential and office developments.

 The Charging Schedule was approved by a meeting of the Council on the 9 February 2021 with the recommendations made by the CIL Examiner and will come into effect on the 1 March 2021.